 Putting people structures, systems design and portfolio together

-If we put all above together we end up with this picture, where we now also adding the people structures and the portfolio to the prior picture of the complexity in product development, people structures systems design and the portfolio:
+If we put all above together we end up with this picture, where we now also adding the people structures and the portfolio to the prior picture of the complexity in product development, people structures and the complexity of product development:

 If the team level shows that the complexity reduction is successful to the left in the picture, planning starts to be achievable, moving to the right in the picture.
-When a concept is validated as a possible solution, it will over time be more; predictable, false cadence is possible (which does not mean recommendable), longer and longer sprints are possible, we can have detailed & standardized & stable processes, more clearly specify our DoRs and DoDs, etc. But, as always, it depends on context, so we always need to understand the problems and how to solve them, meaning that we can never get used to a predefined recipe.
+When a concept is validated as a possible solution, it will over time be more; predictable, the teams can be more and more autonomous (which does not mean recommendable), longer and longer sprints are possible, we can have detailed & standardized & stable processes, more clearly specify our DoRs and DoDs, etc. But, as always, it depends on context, so we always need to understand the problems and how to solve them, meaning that we can never get used to a predefined recipe.

 Note that we have complexity on different levels in the company, which means that each level and its virtual structures, needs to be able to experiment and exploit in order to gain new knowledge.
 That is why the line hierarchy can be seen in the background in the picture, to show its tree hierarchy in comparison with the interactions all over the organisation, that is needed to make the right product right, in time, to the right cost and quality.
 As you can see there is a great mismatch in the communication channels in the line organisation compared to the needed ones to solve the complexity and to be innovative in a product development initiative.
 But, do not forget that the line hierarchy is needed due to all its responsibility and to achieve stability in the organization, but in product development it cannot be responsible for the deliveries, since we need full flexibility when doing novel things, meaning no limits on the interactions needed to find the solution.

 Without starting with the wholeness and understand what need to be achieved to be long-term efficient and effective, the risk is that each part is sub-optimising, so we only get partly short-term wins, not gaining the organisation in whole.